mnagy94/jexer/docs/images.md

 Sequences that insert characters/lines, delete characters/lines, or modify larger regions are changed to act upon multiple layers as defined below.
-By default, MAL (Modify All Layers) is off/unset, and Z is 1, so if the application never changes MAL or Z then these sequences will produce the same visible output as a terminal without layer support.
+By default, MSL (Modify All Layers) is off/unset, and Z is 1, so if the application never changes MSL or Z then these sequences will produce the same visible output as a terminal without layer support.